davej23/attention-mechanism-unet/README.md

 ## Files
 + **dataset** -- Folder of original dataset from Regular.
-+ Workbook.ipynb -- Jupyter notebook of data processing, augmentation, model training and testing.
++ Experimentation.ipynb -- Jupyter notebook of data processing, augmentation, model training and testing.
-+ Regular-Data-Processing-Augmentation.ipynb -- Jupyter notebook for augmentation of original training data.
 + preprocess-large.py -- Python script to preprocess GeoTIFFs from Large.
 + preprocess-regular.py -- Python script to preprocess data in Regular.
 + model-evaluate.py -- Python script to print metrics (accuracy, precision, recall, F1-score) for U-Net, AM U-Net which are trained on different data.